genlaw/genlaw.github.io/index.md

 ### Our Workshop

-Please join us for a series of tutorials from renowned experts (to be announced soon!) in both ML and law and panel discussions, where researchers in both disciplines can engage in semi-moderated conversation.
+We're excited to share a series of tutorials from [renowned experts](schedule.html) (to be announced soon!) in both ML and law and panel discussions, where researchers in both disciplines can engage in semi-moderated conversation.

 Our workshop will begin to build a comprehensive and precise synthesis of the legal issues at play.
 Beyond IP, the workshop will also address privacy and liability for dangerous, discriminatory, or misleading and manipulative outputs.